itscodenation/curriculum-15-16/units/2-HTML1/sessions/4-image/README.md

 During this time teachers will circulate to help students with technical issues.
 If a majority of the class is struggling with the same issue you may consider demonstrating the solution on the board.

+####Extension
+If students complete this project early they are encouraged to add a list to their page.
+Students should be directed to Google "How to make a list in HTML" to do this.

 ## Closing
 “Today we created a HTML webpage with multiple tags.
 Would anyone like to share what they have done and explain how they did it?”